bucket4j/bucket4j/README.markdown

 At the moment following grids are supported:
   * [Oracle Coherence](http://www.oracle.com/technetwork/middleware/coherence/overview/index-087514.html) - One of the oldest and most reliable commercial In-Memory Grid.
   * [Hazelcast](http://hazelcast.com/products/hazelcast/) - The most popular Open Source In-Memory Data Grid.
-  * [Apache Ignite(GridGain in the past)](http://www.oracle.com/technetwork/middleware/coherence/overview/index-087514.html) - The Open Source In-Memory Data Grid with most richest API in the world.
+  * [Apache Ignite(GridGain in the past)](http://www.oracle.com/technetwork/middleware/coherence/overview/index-087514.html) - The Open Source In-Memory Data Grid with most richest API.

-### Basic usage
+### Get Bucket4j library

-### Build from sources via maven
+#### You can build Bucket4j from sources

 ```bash
 git clone https://github.com/vladimir-bukhtoyarov/bucket4j.git
 cd bucket4j
 mvn clean install
 ```

-#### Maven Setup implementation proposals
-NOTE: Sorry, Bucket4j will be uploaded to Bintray as soon as javadocs will be written.
-Currently please build from sources(see instructions above).
+#### You can add Bucket4j to your project as maven dependency

 The bucket4j library is distributed through [Bintray](http://bintray.com/), so you need to add Bintray repository to your `pom.xml`